Salamanca Market: Live music

-Salamanca Market is known for its lively and vibrant atmosphere, with the sounds of street performers, musicians, and vendors calling out to visitors.
-The market showcases a mix of local culture, artisanal crafts, and fresh produce, creating a unique sensory experience.
-The historic sandstone buildings of Salamanca Place add to the charm, while the nearby waterfront provides a picturesque backdrop for visitors strolling through the market.

-Between 1987 and 2014, Arauco Libre performed live at Salamanca Market every Saturday, playing traditional music from the Andean region of South America, including northern Chile, Argentina, Perú, Bolivia, and Ecuador.
-Their repertoire included folk, traditional, dance, and carnival tunes, performed with instruments such as the siku (pan pipes), quena (bamboo flute), bombo (drum), charango (ten-string mandolin/guitar), and chakj’chas (shakers).
+Between 1987 and 2014, Arauco Libre performed live at Salamanca Market every Saturday, playing traditional music from the Andean region of South America, including northern Chile, Argentina, Perú, Bolivia and Ecuador.
+Their repertoire included folk, traditional, dance and carnival tunes, performed with instruments such as the siku (pan pipes), quena (bamboo flute), bombo (drum), charango (ten-string mandolin/guitar) and chakj'chas (shakers).
 The band consisted largely of political refugees who fled the Pinochet regime in Chile and sought exile in Tasmania in the late 1980s.
 The band's name refers to the indigenous Araucanian people of southern Chile and Argentina, whose culture and language have been historically suppressed.
-Hence, the name served as a political statement—'Freedom to the Araucanians'.
+Hence, the name served as a political statement – 'Freedom to the Araucanians'.